No products in the basket.

 When putting your jacket in its stuff sack, do as its name suggests!
 Don’t roll or fold it, simply stuff it in with your fist, pushing it down to the bottom of the sack.
 This allows the fill to settle in pockets rather than being squashed flat.

 Don’t over-compress your jacket.
 If it is compressed too much, the small feather content can be forced through the jacket’s shell.
 This minor fill leakage won’t drastically affect performance; it is more a nuisance or cosmetic problem.
-However, storing your jacket in a highly compressed state for long periods will permanently damage the fill material, resulting in an inferior performance.
+However, storing your jacket in a highly compressed state for long periods could permanently damage the fill material, resulting in an inferior performance.

 Cleaning your down jacket